History of baseball in the United States: Rise of the major leagues

 From 1942 to 1948, the Negro World Series was revived.
 This was the golden era of Negro league baseball, a time when it produced some of its greatest stars.
 In 1947, Jackie Robinson signed a contract with the Brooklyn Dodgers, breaking the color barrier that had prevented talented African-American players from entering the white-only major leagues.
 Although the transformation was not instantaneous, baseball has since become fully integrated.
 While the Dodgers' signing of Robinson was a key moment in baseball and civil rights history, it prompted the decline of the Negro leagues.
 The best black players were now recruited for the Major Leagues, and black fans followed.
 The last Negro league teams folded in the 1960s.

 Pitchers dominated the game in the 1960s and early 1970s.
 In 1973, the designated hitter (DH) rule was adopted by the American League, while in the National League, the DH rule was not adopted until March 2022.
 The rule had been applied in a variety of ways during the World Series; until the adoption of the DH by the National League, the DH rule applied when Series games were played in an American League stadium, and pitchers would bat during Series games played in National League stadiums.
 There had been continued disagreement about the future of the DH rule in the World Series until league-wide adoption of the DH rule.

 During the late 1960s, the Baseball Players Union became much stronger and conflicts between owners and the players' union led to major work stoppages in 1972, 1981, and 1994.
 The 1994 baseball strike led to the cancellation of the World Series, and was not settled until the spring of 1995.
-In the late 1990s, functions that had been administered separately by the two major leagues' administrations were united under the rubric of Major League Baseball (MLB).
+In the late 1990s, functions that had been administered separately by the two major leagues' administrations were united under the rubric of MLB.